 Spa with sauna and three treatment rooms, fitness area, library, free WiFi throughout.
-In rooms: flatscreen TV, DVD player, CD player, Nespresso coffee machine, minibar, slippers, bathrobes and Diptyque bath products.
+In rooms: flatscreen TV, Nespresso coffee machine, minibar, slippers, bathrobes and Diptyque bath products.

 Our favourite rooms

 The Penthouse Suite is vast and drop-dead gorgeous, sitting on the top floor, overlooking the courtyard and the zoo.
-You can also gaze over the park from your own terrace in this suite, and there's a bath tub from which you can see the leafy green Tiergarten.
+You can also gaze over the park from your own terrace in this suite.
 Alternatively, opt for a room on the second floor (the Bel Etage), in the refined former reception rooms of the Danish Embassy: suites 220 and 204 are beautiful, and their charms include floor-to-ceiling windows; suite 220 has a free-standing bath.

 The bright white Susanne Kaufmann Spa has a 14-metre indoor pool, three treatment rooms and a Finnish sauna.
 Treatments are influenced by traditional Chinese therapies.

 Binoculars and safari gear for appraising your beastly neighbours; threads worthy of a German hipster for the swish little bar.

 Lucky little Smiths will love staying here, thanks to the direct zoo access.
 Cots are free and extra beds (€60 each a night) can be added to Junior Suites and Suites.
 Babysitting costs €25 an hour (up to two children) or €30 for three or more children.

 Sit at one of the cosy corner tables at the Casual; dine under the shiny copper-pan light feature, or at one of the chef-spying tables in Cinco.